rafael-santiago/ansiterm-enigma/README.md

-# ansiterm-enigma
+# ANSI/TERM Enigma

 ## What is this?

 It is an ``Enigma machine`` simulator for ``ANSI/TERM`` environments.
 The simulator is based on ``M3 Enigma``.

+**WARNING**: This software is merely a *toy* do not use it to protect your data.

-Basically you got this simple interface:
+Basically you have got this simple "term/geek" interface:

 ## How to clone it?